 Located just off Lake Shore Drive in Chicago, the Lincoln Park Zoo is open and free every day.
 Even in the winter, there’s plenty to see, ranging from polar bear training to free flight feeding.
-Through February 26, there’s ice-skating at the Zoo on select days.

 The Kohl Children’s Museum is located in Glenview, IL, just north of Chicago.
 With 17 interactive exhibits, it’s a great way to get kids out of the house this winter.
 And don’t miss the SpotHero exhibit when you’re there!

 The Logan Square Farmers Market is a summer favorite among Chicagoans, but you can enjoy it in the winter, too!
 The market runs indoors every Sunday between 10:00 AM – 3:00 PM, from November 21 until March 27.
 Stop by for local produce and seasonal staples.

 Get your fill of rock climbing right in the heart of Chicago.
 This indoor climbing facility has two locations—in West Loop and in Lincoln Park, is ideal for beginners, advanced climbers, and everyone in between.

 Brooklyn Boulders: West Loop